hmerritt/smartlister/README.md

 # Smartlister
-A light-weight and customisable directory lister powered by PHP.
+A light-weight and customizable directory lister powered by PHP.

 ## Features
 Lists the contents of any web directory (does not list hidden files and folders).